-• Loans are available to Participants on a reasonably equivalent basis.
+- Loans are available to Participants on a reasonably equivalent basis.
+However, if you terminate employment, you will generally not be entitled to obtain a loan.
 A Participant must apply for each loan with an application which specifies the amount of the loan desired and the requested duration for the loan.
-The Plan Administrator may request additional information before approving a loan.

-- All loan applications will be considered by the Plan Administrator within a reasonable time after the Participant makes formal application. - The loan will be treated as a directed investment of the borrower's Account.

-2. LOAN LIMITATIONS.
-With regard to any loan made pursuant to this loan policy, the following rule(s) and limitation(s) will apply, in addition to such other requirements set forth in the Plan:

-• Loans to a Participant will not be approved in an amount which exceeds 50% of his or her nonforfeitable account balance.
+The Plan Administrator may request additional information before approving a loan. - All loan applications will be considered by the Plan Administrator within a reasonable time after the Participant makes formal application. - The loan will be treated as a directed investment of the borrower's Account. - 2.
+LOAN LIMITATIONS.
+With regard to any loan made pursuant to this loan policy, the following rule(s) and limitation(s) will apply, in addition to such other requirements set forth in the Plan: - Loans to a Participant will not be approved in an amount which exceeds 50% of his or her nonforfeitable account balance.
 The maximum aggregate dollar amount of loans outstanding to any Participant may not exceed \$50,000, reduced by the excess of the Participant's highest outstanding Participant loan balance during the 12-month period ending on the date of the loan over the Participant's current outstanding Participant loan balance on the date of the loan.